Why MaryJane Farmer Thinks LED Grow Lights Are the Best Choice.

 The light spectrum of CMH lights has long been the reason that they were king of the hill in indoor growing.
 The sun has a color rendering index (CRI) of 100, while a good CMH lamp comes close to that at 92 CRI.

 CMH lights also produce a wider physical reach so you will need fewer lights per square foot of growing space than an LED system.

-With the cooling system you will find that you consume a lot more energy using a CMH light.
+With the cooling system (usually air conditioning or huge fans and exhaust systems) you will find that you consume a lot more energy using a CMH light.
 (Unless maybe you live in Siberia or Greenland.)
-As of today, the total operating costs of a CMH light including initial investment is more or less comparable to the cost of using LED Grow Lights.
+As of today, the total operating costs of a CMH light including initial investment is more or less comparable to the cost of buying LED Grow Lights.

 At different stages through the growing cycle of your ladies, you will probably need to change the CMH lamp bulbs for a different spectrum.
 During the vegetative phase you will need a blue-biased lamp bulb to help the plants grow to the size you want.
 When it comes to flowering you will need a lamp with a redder spectrum to encourage the plants to produce the buds you want.
 This extra investment and added messing around is no fun for the newer grower with all the other things you need to learn to do (such as feeding, light/dark cycles, and heat maintenance).

 How do LED Lamps Compare to CMH Lamps in Operation?